Security Core

 3

-Connect the core to real parent questions
+Connect parent questions with guides

 Read next

-Pairing Signaling Backend boundaries publicly reviewable
+Pairing Signaling Backend boundaries open to review

 Why separate it?